 "Now the NFCB is asked to help make policy, instead of hearing about it after the fact."

-Lobbying dispells myths on Capitol Hill Community radio's new visibility has a lot to do with lobbying by the Washington-based "The NFCB's filings have been among the best and most comprehensive received," says-Frank Lloyd, administrative aide to the chairman of the Federal Communications Commission, Charles Ferris.
-"Their credibility here is quite high Last year, the NECB's proposals for a major review of non-commercial radio by the FCC were adopted almost without modification by the Commission.
-The new rules reduce the status of the 10-watt "hobby' stations that have sometimes blocked community radio's development, create a minimum broadcast schedule requirement, and set aside new space for non-commercial stations on the FM band. proposed requirement for public participation in public broadcasting stations.
+Lobbying dispells myths on Capitol Hill

+Community radio's new visibil-ity has a lot to do with lobby-ing by the Washington-based NFCB.

+"The NFCB's filings have been among the best and most comprehensive received," says-Frank Lloyd, administrative aide to the chairman of the Federal Communications Commission, Charles Ferris.
+"Their credibility here is quite high.
+Last year, the NFCB's proposals for a major review of non-commercial radio by the FCC were adopted almost without modification by the Commission.
+The new rules reduce the status of the 10-watt "hobby'' stations that have sometimes blocked community radio's development, create a minimum broadcast schedule requirement, and set aside new space for non-commercial stations on the FM band.
+The NFCB has also been meetings where critical decisions outspoken in its advocacy of a are made.
+NFCB executive diproposed requirement for public participation in public broadcasting stations.
+In its testimony before the